Busan National University of Education: History

 The school was established shortly after national liberation, on September 2, 1946.
 At the time it was known as Busan Normal School (부산사범학교) and provided training for elementary-school teachers.
 It was expanded to cover secondary teachers in 1955, and became Busan Teachers' College.
 In 1961, it was reorganized and renamed as Busan National College of Education.
 It became a four-year college in 1981, and a university in 1993.
 The graduate school was established in 1996.

 Sister universities

-BNUE maintains sisterhood relationships with six universities in four countries: Australia's Central Queensland University, China's Hangzhou Teachers College, Japan's Shimane University and Fukuoka University of Education, and the USA's Oklahoma State University and Shenandoah University.
+BNUE maintains sisterhood relationships with seven universities in four countries: Australia's Central Queensland University, China's Hangzhou Teachers College, Japan's Shimane University and Fukuoka University of Education, and the USA's Montclair State University, Oklahoma State University, and Shenandoah University.